katanemo/arch/docs/source/intro/what_is_arch.rst

 understand three critical aspects of your application: latency, token usage, and error rates by LLM provider.
 Latency measures the speed at which your application is responding to users, which includes metrics like time to first token (TFT), time per output token (TOT) metrics, and the total latency as perceived by users.
-In addition, Arch offers several capabilities for calls originating from your applications to LLMs, including a vendor-agnostic SDK to make LLM calls, smart retries on errors from upstream LLMs, and automatic cutover to other LLMs configured for continuous availability and disaster recovery scenarios.
+In addition, Arch offers several capabilities for calls originating from your applications to upstream LLMs, including a vendor-agnostic SDK to make LLM calls, smart retries on errors from upstream LLMs, and automatic cutover to other LLMs configured for continuous availability and disaster recovery scenarios.

 **Front/edge proxy support:** There is substantial benefit in using the same software at the edge (observability, prompt management, load balancing algorithms, etc.) as it is .
 Arch has a feature set that makes it well suited as an edge proxy for most modern web application use cases.
-This includes TLS termination, HTTP/1.1 HTTP/2 and HTTP/3 support, as well as HTTP L7 routing.
+This includes TLS termination, HTTP/1.1 HTTP/2 and HTTP/3 support and prompt-based routing.